MathisMICHEL/MyApp/app/README.md

 mobilenet_V2 is stored in 'assets/mobilenet_v2.tflite'
 It is downloaded using 'To_Tflite.py' script

+Link to the cloud firebase have been sent on uniroma mail the 18/01

 The different sensors used are luminosity, accelerometer sensors and camera